MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/reason-codes-for-counting-journals.md

     - Select a reason policy that has **Counting reason code type** set to *Mandatory* to require a reason code on counting journals for the warehouse.
     - Select a reason policy that has **Counting reason code type** set to *Optional* to require a reason code on counting journals for the warehouse.

-### Set up counting reason code policies for products
+### Assign counting reason code policies to products

-To set up the counting reason code policy for a product:
+To assign a counting reason code policy to a product:

 1. Select **Product information management** \> **Products** \> **Released products**.
 1. Select a product in the grid.